jakesower/spectragraph/packages/core/README.md

-# Data Prism Core
+# SpectraGraph Core

 A JavaScript library for working with schema-driven graph data.
-Data Prism provides powerful tools for querying, validating, and manipulating relational data structures with a focus on type safety and developer experience.
-It is intended to be a toolkit for building Data Prism stores.
+SpectraGraph provides powerful tools for querying, validating, and manipulating relational data structures with a focus on type safety and developer experience.
+It is intended to be a toolkit for building SpectraGraph stores.

 ## Overview

-Data Prism Core is built around several key principles:
+SpectraGraph Core is built around several key principles:

 - **Schema-driven**: Everything flows from user-defined schemas that describe your data structure
 - **Query-focused**: Powerful query language for retrieving exactly the data you need